Submitting a Research Grant Application

 Work within the submission guidelines and internal and external timeframes.

-Seek advice from the Research Office grants team and your academic peers.
+Seek advice from the Research Office grants team, your Faculty research support team and your academic peers.

 Become familiar with the Australian Government's and UNE's research priorities.

 The ARC has useful information if you need to include the non-academic impact of your research in your application.
 UNE also subscribes to a useful resource called Epigeum, which is all about enhancing research impact and is accessed via Moodle.
 Email the Grants team to arrange access.

 When your draft is ready, the grants team will:

 - review the application

 - provide final feedback

 - (normally) submit the application to the funding body on your behalf.
 Researchers submitting the application directly to the funding body should cc email@example.com.